rvsrvs/learn-swift/README.md

 - for-loops - use Sequence higher-order methods instead
 - while-loops outside of `RunLoops` - use trampolines instead.
-- callbacks, delegates, `NotificationCenter`s, or similar constructions - you should replace these with use of Combine Publisher(s) in every case
+- callbacks, delegates, `NotificationCenter`s, or similar constructions - you should replace these with use of Combine Publisher(s) or NIO EventLoopFutures in every case
-- inheritance - replace with a mix of generic wrappers, enums, protocols and protocol witnesses as appropriate,
+- inheritance - replace with a mix of generic wrappers, enums, and protocol witnesses as appropriate,
 - the `throws` keyword in APIs that you design - you should use Result instead. `throw`-ing functions simply do not compose well and hence do not fit well inside a functional code base.

 ### NEVER USE OUTSIDE OF MIXED IMPERATIVE/FUNCTIONAL CODEBASES